TheMannu/Git-Github/Pre-commit-check-sensitive-data.md

 - **`echo "Sensitive data found in $file.
 Please remove before committing."`**: Displays a message if sensitive data is found.

 - **`exit 1`**: Exits with status code `1` to abort the commit if sensitive data is detected.

+#### **5. Benefits**

+- **Prevents Sensitive Data Leakage:** Ensures that sensitive information is not committed to the repository, reducing the risk of accidental exposure.

+- **Automates Security Checks:** Integrates security checks into the development workflow, improving overall code security.

+- **Customizable:** Allows you to tailor the patterns and checks according to your project's needs.

+With this setup, your Git pre-commit hook will help ensure that sensitive information is not accidentally committed to your repository.